-The first firing of "Skipper" would be a 50-round salute to our fallen President.
-It would be the test of the barrel's strength, and it would be the salute of the Virginia Tech Corps of Cadets.
+The first firing of "Skipper" would be the 50-round salute to our fallen President.
+It would test the barrel's strength, and it would be the salute of the Virginia Tech Corps of Cadets.

-As they placed "Skipper" in position on the lawn in front of Brodie and Rasche halls, General Schewe appeared.
+As they placed "Skipper" in position on the lawn in front of Brodie and Rasche halls (now known as Pearson Hall West and Pearson Hall East), General Schewe appeared.
 It was an emotional moment for everyone.